fsalehpour/trip-sorter/README.md

 Various types of boarding cards can be created using different types defined in the project, such as `BusBoardingCard`, `TrainBoardingCard`, and `FlightBoardingCard`.
-All of these are extending the abstract data type `AbstractBoardingCard`, which in turn implements and `EdgeInterface`.
+All of these are extending the abstract data type `AbstractBoardingCard`, which in turn implements `EdgeInterface`.
 The extended classes have fluent setters which enables them to receive the values for an instance like this:

 ```php